topo-gps/android-manual/en/maps/modifying_map_screen.rst

 ~~~~~~
 To scroll the map you have to hold a finger on the map.
 When you move your finger, the map will be moved as well.
 You can also move the map by making a quick swipe with your finger on the map.

-On modern Android devices the scrolling of the map near the corners of the screen might interfere with Android gesture based navigation (an arrow might popup and you might return to the previous screen).
-Unfortunately we cannot disable this gesture based navigation in the main screen for you.
-If you dislike gesture based navigation, you can change the Android setting: System > Gestures > System navigation to 'Navigation with 3 buttons'.

 .. _ss-map-zoom:

 Zoom